 We have adopted the name of Dumfries Saints to reflect the link to Saint Michael and the town crest which has always been used by the club.
 The club reached a high in the early 90’s when it was promoted to National Division 3.
 Unfortunately it fell upon hard times and by season 2002-03 only just survived in the lowest national league.

 The club decided that it was not ready to fold and set about re-establishing itself as a serious rugby club.
 The efforts of a small committee of volunteers and young squad of players, largely developed through the clubs mini and junior sections, have reaped significant rewards with the success of the last four seasons.

-Dumfries Saints now run three adult sides including an under 18s team,.
+Dumfries Saints now run two adult sides including an under 18s team,.
 We also run teams, including some for girls, at every age group from Primary 4 up to Under 17s .
 We also have P1, P2 and P3 Micros.
 This involves a total of over 200 active players of all ages and a large group of qualified volunteer coaches and helpers.

 At senior level the club had a great run in the “Noughties” resulted in four consecutive championship wins and a promotion with the club having climbed from National 5B to National 1.
 Whilst doing so they have also enjoyed significant cup success, defeating teams from several divisions above them on numerous occasions including Premiership sides.
 This has been achieved with a largely home grown squad of young players, the average age is less than 23 years old.
 During this period the club has also enjoyed district success at Under 18, Under 16 and Under 15 levels.